-Although as many as 25% of people report being chronically fatigued (see Fatigue), only about 0.5% of people meet criteria for having CFS.
+Although as many as 25% of people in the United States report being chronically fatigued Fatigue Fatigue is difficulty initiating and sustaining activity due to a lack of energy and accompanied by a desire to rest.
+Fatigue is normal after physical exertion, prolonged stress, and sleep deprivation... read more (1 References Chronic fatigue syndrome (CFS, also called myalgic encephalomyelitis/chronic fatigue syndrome [ME/CFS]) is a syndrome of life-altering fatigue lasting > 6 months that is unexplained and is accompanied... read more ), only about 0.5% of people meet criteria for having CFS (2 References Chronic fatigue syndrome (CFS, also called myalgic encephalomyelitis/chronic fatigue syndrome [ME/CFS]) is a syndrome of life-altering fatigue lasting > 6 months that is unexplained and is accompanied... read more ).
 Although the term CFS was first used in 1988, the disorder has been well described since at least the mid 1700s but has had different names (eg, febricula, neurasthenia, chronic brucellosis, effort syndrome).
-CFS is most common among young and middle-aged women but has been described in all ages, including children, and both sexes.
+CFS is most described among young and middle-aged women but has been noted in all ages, including children, and in both sexes.

 CFS is not malingering (intentional feigning of symptoms).
-CFS does share many features with fibromyalgia (see Fibromyalgia), such as sleep disorders, mental cloudiness, fatigue, pain, and exacerbation of symptoms with activity.
+CFS does share many features with fibromyalgia Fibromyalgia Fibromyalgia is a common, incompletely understood nonarticular, noninflammatory disorder characterized by generalized aching (sometimes severe); widespread tenderness of muscles, areas around... read more , such as sleep disorders, mental cloudiness, fatigue, pain, and exacerbation of symptoms with activity.

 Before onset of CFS, most patients are highly functioning and successful.